Kochumon

 Kochumon is a 1965 Indian Malayalam-language film, directed by K. Padmanabhan Nair and produced by Mamman George.
 The film stars Prem Nazir, Sheela, Thikkurissy Sukumaran Nair and T. S. Muthaiah.
 It was released on 8 October 1965.

+Plot

+The film centers on George, an abandoned boy who grows up as an orphan, navigating a fractured family structure and societal prejudices.
+As he reaches adulthood, he crosses paths with his biological family, forcing long-hidden secrets and social status divides out into the open.